Redk96/Crowd-Launcher/README.md

 # Crowd-Launcher
-Trustless marketplace for investors and pitchers to connect and transact globally, utilising blockchain infrastructure

 Any person anywhere in the world should be able to create an Eth address and issue tokens in return for a chosen form of tokenised contributions. without in-depth knowledge of codeing or blockchains. the enviroment between all parties should be trustless.

-Launhing tokens over uniswap has many issues; front running, order rematching , MEV and of course price slippage.the next evolution for decentralised launches has seen the rise in IDO platforms. ensuring the fair distribution of tokens at a fixed price for retail and giving incubator and social validation to both investors and projects.
+Launching tokens over uniswap has many issues; front running, order rematching , MEV and of course price slippage.the next evolution for decentralised launches has seen the rise in IDO platforms. ensuring the fair distribution of tokens at a fixed price for retail and giving incubator and social validation to both investors and projects.

 However, upon researching many of these IDO platforms share common inefficiencies:
 - fair market price for the retail alloction is arbitrarily assigned